outlying/MpkTransit/README.md

-# Google Transit data generator for MPK Kraków
+# Google Transit creator generator for MPK Kraków

 The goal of the project is to convert MPK Kraków public transport timetables to GTFS format supported by Google Transit.

-Google Transit data is available on Google Maps so that you can search for public transit connections directly on Google Maps.
+Google Transit creator is available on Google Maps so that you can search for public transit connections directly on Google Maps.

 ## Run